 - Location: Angeles National Forest north of the San Fernando Valley.
 From I-210, take the Sunland Blvd. exit.
 Head east (turn left if you’re coming from the north; right if from the south) on Sunland Blvd., which becomes Foothill Blvd.
 At 0.7 miles, turn left on Oro Vista Avenue.
 At 0.9 miles, bear right onto Big Tujunga Canyon Road.
 Go 4.4 miles and turn left onto Forest Service Road 3N29 (if you reach Wildwood or Vogel Flats, you’ve come too far).
 Go 0.2 miles and turn right at the fork.
 Go 0.2 miles and park at the trail head.
 The dirt road is in good shape and shouldn’t present a problem, although it is narrow, so be careful.
 A National Forest Service Adventure Pass ($5 per day or $30 for the year) is required for parking here.
 Click here to purchase.
 Note: If the gate is closed, you will have to park at the bottom of 3N29 and walk up the fire road, adding a total of 0.8 miles round trip and 150 feet of elevation gain.
 No Adventure Pass is required to park on the shoulder of Big Tujunga Canyon Road, but note posted restrictions.

 - Agency: Angeles National Forest, Los Angeles River Ranger District

-- Distance: 2.6 miles
+- Distance: 3.6 miles

-- Elevation gain: 700 feet
+- Elevation gain: 850 feet

-- Suggested time: 1.5 hours
+- Suggested time: 2 hours

 - Difficulty rating: PG